Wednesday, October 10, 2018

 Mike is a strategic advisor to the Enterprise Data Management Council - a business forum focused on data content management, best practices, ontology, and standards in the financial industry.
 Mike is recognized as an expert in data management and has been providing strategic advice to financial industry participants since 1985.
 He served as a member of the SEC Market Data Advisory Committee, the CFTC Technical Advisory Committee, various ISO Working Groups, and the Financial Stability Board’s Advisory Group for LEI.
 He was Chair of the Data and Technology Subcommittee for the US Treasury’s Financial Research Advisory Committee.
 For the past three years, Mike has been on the faculty of Columbia University teaching master’s degree candidates about the principles, practices, and operational realities of data management.

 Dean Allemang is the author of the leading textbook on Semantic Technologies ("Semantic Web for the Working Ontologist").
 Dean has trained over 1,000 professionals on the application and deployment of Semantic Web technology.
 He is an experienced Data Management consultant and trainer in Semantic Technologies and sits on the design committees of several major international standards bodies.
 Dean currently directs Working Ontologist, LLC, a consultancy that specializes in the development and deployment of semantic web solutions.
-His current industry focus is in finance, media, and environmental sustainability.
+His current industry focus is in finance, media, agriculture, and life sciences.